-Polycystic ovary syndrome (PCOS) is a condition that affects a woman’s menstrual cycle, fertility, hormones, insulin production, circulatory system, and appearance.
+Polycystic ovary syndrome (PCOS) is a hormonal disorder that is common among women of reproductive age.
+PCOS affects a woman’s menstrual cycle, fertility, insulin production, circulatory system, and appearance.
 Women have both male and female hormones, but women who have PCOS have higher levels of male hormones and experience irregular or absent menstrual cycles and small-fluid filled cysts on their ovaries.
 It is estimated that 5% to 10% of women who are of childbearing age have PCOS.

 What are the causes of Polycystic Ovary Syndrome (PCOS)?